tejpooni/FormDetection-ML/README.md

 Download project file and extract it to directory of your choice

-Navigate to project directory using cd in terminal
+Navigate to server directory using cd in terminal

 Execute command “pip install -r requirements.txt” in terminal in order to install project dependencies